Upper and Lower Bounds for the Linear Ordering Principle: Introduction

 \subsubsection{Approximate Counting, Set Size Estimation and $\SBP$}

 Computing the number of accepting paths of a given non-deterministic Turing machine is a fundamental problem captured by the ``counting'' class $\mathbf{\#\P}$.
 Yet, this class appears to be too powerful since, by Toda's Theorem \cite{Toda91}, even a single query to it suffices to decide any language in the polynomial hierarchy, $\PH\subseteq\P^{\mathbf{\#\P[1]}}$!
 Given that, it is natural to explore approximations.
 To this end, one can consider the problem of \emph{Approximate Counting} ($\AP$ for short) which refers to the task of \emph{approximating} the number of accepting paths (within a constant factor).
 Equivalently, this problem can be framed as approximating the size of a set $S$ represented as the set of satisfying assignments of a Boolean circuit $C$.
 Previously, it was shown that this task could be carried out by a randomized algorithm using an $\NP$ oracle ($\class{FBPP}^\NP$) \cite{Stockmeyer85,JVV86} and by a deterministic algorithm using a $\prAM$ oracle ($\FP^\prAM$) \cite{Sipser83,GS86}.
 Shaltiel and Umans \cite{ShaltielU06} show how to accomplish this task in $\FP^\NP$, yet under a derandomization assumption.
 We note that all of these algorithms can be implemented using parallel (i.e. non-adaptive) oracle queries.
 That is, in $\class{FBPP}^\NP_{\parallel},\FP^\prAM_{\parallel}$ and $\FP^\NP_{\parallel}$, respectively.
+In \cite{Jer2007}, Je\v{r}\'abek studied approximate counting in the context of bounded arithmetic and reduced to it many problems in various complexity classes.
 Approximate counting has also recently attracted considerable attention in the quantum literature \cite{OS18, AKKT20, AR20, MAD25}. \\

 The decision version of the problem is to distinguish between two constant-factor \emph{estimates} of the set size.
 For concreteness, consider the following problem called \emph{set-size estimation} (or $\SSE$ for short): Given a set $S$ (via a Boolean circuit $C$) and an integer $m$ with the \emph{promise} that either $\size{S} \geq m$ or $\size{S} \leq m/2$, our goal is to decide which case holds.
 Interestingly, this problem is complete for the class $\SBP$\footnote{Strictly speaking, the problem is complete for $\prSBP$, the corresponding class of promise problems, and is therefore hard for $\SBP$.} introduced in \cite{BGM06} by B{\"{o}}hler et al. as a relaxation of the class $\BPP$ to the case when the acceptance probability is not required to be bounded away from $0$.
 This relaxation, as was shown in \cite{BGM06}, yields additional power: $\MA \subseteq \SBP \subseteq \AM$.
 The class $\SBP$, which stands for \emph{small bounded-error polynomial-time}, thus sits strictly between the two fundamental classes based on Arthur--Merlin protocols, yet its definition is not based on these protocols.
 Moreover, $\SBP$ remains the only known natural class that lies between $\MA$ and $\AM$.